-Coconut Ladoo is a traditional, soft and creamy Indian coconut fudge ball made with shredded coconut, condensed milk and cardamom.
-This quick and easy coconut ladoo recipe can be made in the microwave or stovetop, and is ready in 10-15 minutes.
+Coconut Ladoo is a soft and creamy Indian coconut fudge ball made with desiccated coconut, condensed milk, and cardamom.
+This 5-ingredient, quick, and easy nariyal ladoo recipe can be made in the microwave or stovetop in less than 15 minutes, making it perfect for weeknight celebrations.

 Jump to:

-- Dessert is ready in 10-15 minutes from start-to-finish, making it doable (and ideal) for weeknight festivities.
+- Dessert is ready in 10-15 minutes from start to finish, making it doable for weeknight festivities.

 - This sweet treat is finger-food friendly, you can just pick one and pop-in-your-mouth, no extra utensils needed. (perfect for parties)